Austin Kleon – Roube Como Um Artista

 the cities you live in etc.

-as cidades em que mora, etc.
+as cidades em que vive, etc.

 You are a mash-up of what you let into your life.